 Music at Eton

 Eton is the largest all boys’ boarding school in the UK.
-With a history dating back to 1440, it has a long list of distinguished former pupils.
-Eton is home to 1300 boys, around 10% of whom hold a Music Award, and is renowned for academic excellence, first class facilities, and rich cultural environment.
+With a history dating back to 1440 it has a long list of distinguished former pupils.
+Eton is home to 1350 boys, around 10% of whom hold a music award, and is renowned for academic excellence, first class facilities, and rich cultural environment.

-The music department at Eton College is the largest department in the school, with a team of seven full time music Masters under the direction of the Precentor and Director of Music.
+The Music Department at Eton College is the largest department in the school with a team of six full time music masters under the direction of the Precentor and Director of Music.
 75 visiting teachers, all of whom balance teaching with successful performing careers in the music industry, teach over 1300 individual instrument lessons a week within the department.
 Boys achieve outstanding results in their academic music studies, and have a plethora of options for music-making outside the classroom.

 You have access to limitless opportunities.Kaashif, Orwell Award recipient